 Near Bland in Bland County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 10.932′ N, 80° 51.818′ W. Marker is near Bland, Virginia, in Bland County.
-Marker is on Walkers Creek Valley Road (Virginia Route 42) 1.6 miles west of Flat Hollow Road (Virginia Route 670), on the right when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 37° 3.048′ N, 81° 11.295′ W. Marker was near Bland, Virginia, in Bland County.
+Marker was on South Scenic Highway (Route 52) half a mile west of Waddletown Road (Virginia Route 617), on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Bland VA 24315, United States of America.
+Marker was at or near this postal address: 3400 US-52, Bland VA 24315, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 1, 2016.
-It was originally submitted on October 31, 2016, by Roger Miller of Pulaski, Virginia.
-This page has been viewed 212 times since then.
-Photos: 1, 2, 3. submitted on October 31, 2016, by Roger Miller of Pulaski, Virginia. • Bernard Fisher was the editor who published this page.
+This page was last revised on July 3, 2021.
+It was originally submitted on July 3, 2021, by J. J. Prats of Powell, Ohio.
+This page has been viewed 194 times since then and 29 times this year.
+Photos: 1, 2. submitted on June 5, 2011, by J. J. Prats of Powell, Ohio. • Devry Becker Jones was the editor who published this page.